“As free, yet not using liberty as a cloak for vice, but as bondservants of God.”

 Cicero: “We are the servants of the law that we may be able to be free.”

 Plutarch: “Every bad man is a slave.”

 Freedom without obligation is anarchy.
 Freedom is the right to choose between alternatives.
-The reason we dread liberty is because it means responsibility.
-The greatest liberty for the Christian is fellowship with God and living under his standards.
-He designed his standards for the welfare of the believer.
+The reason we dread liberty is that it means responsibility.
+The greatest freedom for the Christian is fellowship with God and living under his standards.
+He designed his criteria for the welfare of the believer.

 Some Christians think that if they are fired because they loafed on the job that the devil is after them.
 If we read the Bible on company time, we should be fired.

 God liberates the Christian from sin and Satan (Jn.
 8:36).
-This does not liberate us from civil duty or obedience to the Word of God.
-It is easy to rationalize our liberty in Christ frees us from responsibility to the state.
-Christian liberty is not license.
+This does not release us from civil duty or obedience to the Word of God.
+It is easy to rationalize that our liberty in Christ frees us from responsibility to the state.
+Christian freedom is not license.